Advice is evolving along with the coronavirus. Here's the latest from staff and wire reports.

 Dr. David R. Little, a researcher at Wisconsin-based Epic, said the findings buttress CDC recommendations that additional precautions against the virus should be taken during pregnancy, such as wearing masks and maintaining safe distances.
 Read more here.

 Should pregnant women get the vaccine?

-The CDC urged all pregnant women to get the COVID-19 vaccine as hospitals around the U.S. see disturbing numbers of unvaccinated mothers-to-be seriously ill with the virus.
+The CDC urged all pregnant women to get the COVID-19 vaccine.
 Expectant women run a higher risk of severe illness and pregnancy complications from the coronavirus.

 A research study based on data from Bloomington-based HealthPartners and medical centers across the country finds that pregnant women who received COVID-19 vaccines did not experience an increased risk of miscarriage.

 If you're thinking of getting pregnant, there's no evidence that any vaccines, including COVID-19 vaccines, influence your chances of getting pregnant despite a myth suggesting otherwise.

 Do pregnant women who get vaccinated pass the protection to their babies?

 COVID-19 vaccines during pregnancy can protect babies after they're born and lead to fewer hospitalized infants, a U.S. government study suggested.